Developer Guide

 Description

-command deletes all students currently stored in TAPA.
+The clear command deletes all students currently stored in TAPA.
 Before all the students are deleted, the user will have to confirm their decision by inputting “confirm”.

 Implementation